-Tightly clipped lawns start looking dull quickly if not watered regularly so try to limit the amount of lawn cuts unless you do not mind brown patches in summer.
-Alternatives for lawns are meadows, cut once or twice a year, that support biodiversity in many ways and also act as a water reservoir as the rainwater clings to the foliage and slowly drips down into the soil.
+Tightly clipped lawns start looking dull quickly if not watered regularly, so try to limit the amount of lawn cuts unless you do not mind brown patches in summer.
+An alternative to lawns is meadows, cut once or twice a year, which support biodiversity in many ways and also act as a water reservoir as the rainwater clings to the foliage and slowly drips down into the soil.
 Or look at no mow lawns, species of grass that grow relatively short and thrive in dry conditions.

 Katrina Flad runs her sustainable garden design and landscaping business frock n wellies from her home in Aberdeenshire.
 Passionate about the planet and all things that live on it, she wanted to make a real difference to her environment ever since she can remember.
 In her regular column, Katrina will bring you design solutions for your garden which are sustainable, practical, and beautiful.
 Follow Katrina at frock n wellies on Instagram and Facebook. .